rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=GY8kaaFzbTE">
    ?</a>

+### Interface types: #

+* GPIO = general purpose input/output
+* SPI = Serial Peripheral Interface (full-duplex max speed is 25Mhz/4 ~6.25Mhz)
+  "SPI exposed is also used for the ADC.
+Try not to use your own CS"
+* I2C = Inter-integrated circuit <a target="_blank" href="https://learn.sparkfun.com/tutorials/i2c">
+   designed</a>  by Philips in the early '80s for easy (two-wire) communication
+    (at 100kHz or 400kHz) between master and slave components residing on the same circuit board.
+* AIO = All-in-One
+* PWM = Pulse width modulation

 ## Acronyms #

+From <a target="_blank" href="https://quizlet.com/159167491/iot-acronymns-flash-cards/">
+IoT and IIoT Acronyms</a>:

 * GPIO = General purpose input/output
 * ADC = Analog to digital converter